getreu/tp-note/docs/source/tpnote--manpage.md

 **-a**, **\--add-header**

 > Prepends a YAML header in case the text file does not have one.
-> The default template, deduces the '`title:`' and '`subtitle:`'
+> The default template deduces the '`title:`' and '`subtitle:`'
-> header field from the filename.
-It's sort-tag and file extension
+> header fields from the filename.
+The sort-tag and file extension
 > remain untouched.
 In case the filename is lacking a _sort-tag_,
 > the file creation date in numerical format is prepended.
+> Without this flag, Tp-Note opens a plain Markdown file directly for
+> editing and viewing without modifying it.
+This flag corresponds to the
+> configuration file variable '`arg_default.add_header`', which defaults
+> to '`false`'.

 **-b**, **\--batch**